-Working in consultation with the student and the other members of the committee, the chair of the examination committee will monitor the student's preparation and, when satisfied that the student has a reasonable chance of success, will schedule the examination while keeping the DGS and graduate coordinator (LaDonna Bowen) fully informed, including to make sure that the graduate coordinator is available to facilitate the written exam as described below.
+Working in consultation with the student and the other members of the committee, the chair of the examination committee will monitor the student's preparation and, when satisfied that the student has a reasonable chance of success, will schedule the examination while keeping the DGS and the Academic Program Manager for Graduate Studies (LaDonna Bowen) fully informed, including to make sure that the Academic Program Manager for Graduate Studies is available to facilitate the written exam as described below.
 The full examination, including a written and oral section, will take place over a period of approximately two weeks.